Summer Driving Advice

 Summer driving advice: the high temperatures can cause breakdowns as well as your stress levels to rise.
-Plan ahead to keep these risks to a minimum.

 The summer sun can make it extremely hot in the car

-Make sure your tyres are correctly inflated
+Make sure your tyres have the correct pressure

 When packing for a trip, don’t overload your car